-In accordance with the Clean Streams Law, the Pennsylvania Sewage Facilities Act, and Township ordinance, it is the power and the duty of Thornbury Township to provide for adequate sewage treatment facilities and for the protection of the public health by prohibiting the discharge of untreated or inadequately treated sewage.
+In accordance with the Clean Streams Law, the Pennsylvania Sewage Facilities Act, and Township Ordinance, Thornbury Township is to provide for adequate sewage treatment facilities and for the protection of the public health by prohibiting the discharge of untreated or inadequately treated sewage.
 A sewage management program has been established to effectively prevent and abate water pollution and hazards to the public health caused by improper treatment and disposal of sewage.

 The Township Code provides regulations for regular cleaning of on-lot sewage disposal systems (septic tanks, holding tanks, cesspools, etc).
 It also permits intervention by the Township in situations which may constitute a public nuisance or hazard to the public health, and establishes penalties and appeal procedures necessary for the proper administration of a sewage management program.